MedMaxLab/selfEEG/CONTRIBUTING.md

 ## testing

 It is important to ensure that all the implemented changes will not break any existing library functionality.
 The [test](/test) folder provides an automatic way to check all the library functionalities.
+Tests will be performed automatically via GitHub Actions whenever changes to the test, selfeeg, or . github/workflows folders are pushed to the remote repository.
+However, these tests are performed only on a CPU device.
+For this reason, it is strongly suggested to perform tests locally before any push in order to evaluate the functionalities of selfEEG also on a GPU device.
-Tests can be performed with unittest by simply running the following command using the main repository directory as the working directory:
+Local tests can be performed with unittest by simply running the following command using the main repository directory as the working directory:

 ```
 python3 -m unittest discover test "*_test.py"